-CITY MANAGER POSITION AVAILABLE Apply by July 31, 2019
+FINANCE DIRECTOR POSITION AVAILABLE

+Apply by February 28, 2020

-Welcome to Gainesville, Florida!
+Welcome to the City of Gainesville

-Gainesville is the center of Alachua County and composes approximately half its population.
-It is the hub of North Central Florida-90 minutes southwest of Jacksonville, two hours north of Tampa, and two hours northwest of Orlando and its theme parks.
-Miami and Fort Lauderdale are five hours southeast and Atlanta is five hours north.
+Gainesville is the center of Alachua County and is home to approximately half the county's overall population.
+It is the hub of North Central Florida-adjacent to 1-75, Gainesville is 90 minutes southwest of Jacksonville, two (2) hours north of Tampa, and two (2) hours northwest of Orlando and its theme parks.
+Miami and Fort Lauderdale are five (5) hours southeast and Atlanta is five (5) hours north.

-Gainesville is a wonderful city and internationally recognized as a place where people go to be healed and educated.
-It and its surrounding environs are a dream destination for outdoor enthusiasts-an area graced with rolling hills, lakes, upland forests, hammock and prairie, creating a natural playground.
-The climate is outstanding and make water activities like world-class fishing, canoeing, diving and kayaking accessible year-round.
-Or, take to the land for birding, hiking, biking, and the unique adventure of climbing trees with a local company that provides fun, safe, year-round tree-climbing events.
+Gainesville is a wonderful city and internationally recognized designation for leisure, and as a place to receive world class education and medical treatment.
+It and its surrounding environments are a dream destination for outdoor enthusiasts.
+The climate is outstanding, perfect for water activities like world-class fishing, canoeing, diving and kayaking are accessible year-round.
+Or, stay on the land for birding, hiking, biking, and the unique adventure of climbing trees with a local company that provides fun, safe, year-round tree-climbing events.

-The area is blessed with parks like Paynes Prairie, the San Felasco Hammock Preserve, and Sweetwater Wetlandsjust three of the many such places that offer incredible sanctuary to wildlife.
+The area is blessed with parks like Paynes Prairie State Park, the San Felasco Hammock Preserve State Park, and Sweetwater Wetlands-just three of the many such places that offer incredible sanctuary to wildlife.
 Marvel at the unusual Devil's Millhopper Geological State Park, where boardwalks are placed over streams that flow into a limestone sinkhole, and then watch the water disappear underground.
 Another popular spot is the Kanapaha Botanical Gardens, where giant Victoria lilies grow in the wetlands, with some leaves reaching up to three meters in circumference!
 The city has numerous active and specialty parks as well.
-Depot Park in the downtown is symbolic of the best of Gainesville has to offer.
+Depot Park located in the downtown is symbolic of the best Gainesville has to offer for family leisure.
 This onetime contaminated industrial site now includes 32 acres of ponds, trails, a kids' splash pad, picnic tables, pavilions, low green hills, a splash pad, the Pop-A-Top general store, a boxcar beer and wine garden, and the Cade Museum for Creativity and Invention.
 The Santa Fe College Teaching Zoo allows for an up-close look at the wildlife, during a student led tour that showcases what working with zoo animals is all about.

 Gainesville's downtown is the heart of the city, with a quintessentially quaint gathering of shops, restaurants, theatres and parks.
 This is a city that feels lively, yet personal.
 During the day, take a stroll down tree-lined streets, where Spanish moss drapes from 100 year old trees, and then stop for live music at the Bo Diddley Community Plaza.
 Wednesdays on the Plaza offers vendors selling locally grown vegetables and fresh-baked pastries at the Union Street Farmer's Market (an open-air collection of mainstream retailers as well as unique boutiques).
-As night approaches, browse the one-of-a-kind and fun shops around the Union Street Station.
+As night approaches, browse the one-of-akind and fun shops around the Union Street Station.
 Mouth-watering cuisine will tempt your palate at the area's many restaurants ranging from Cuban pastries to sushi.
 Then, take in a play or movie at the well-known Hippodrome State Theatre.
 Or visit a local theater such as the Acrosstown Repertory Theater or the Gainesville Community Playhouse, the latter being the oldest community theater in Florida.